mendersoftware/mender-docs/08.Server-integration/08.SAML-Federated-Authentication/01.AWS-IAM-Identity-Center/docs.md

 ![New application settings](02-add-application-settings.png)

-* Choose a Display Name (e.g., Hosted Mender) and a description for your users;
+* Choose a Display Name (e.g., hosted Mender) and a description for your users;
 * Download the IAM Identity Center SAML metadata file clicking on the "Download" link.

 ![Download the SAML metadata](03-add-application-download-saml-metadata.png)∏